Predicting with Proxies: Transfer Learning in High Dimension: Experiments

 \textit{Setup:} Once again we have binary outcomes, so we use logistic rather than linear estimators.
-Similar to the previous subsections, the averaging, weighted, and joint estimators are trained on the full data, and their tuning parameters are optimized over a validation set.
+Similar to the previous subsections, the averaging, weighted, and joint estimators are trained on a training set, and their tuning parameters are optimized over a validation set.
 Since we no longer have access to the true parameter, we use predictive performance on a held-out test set to assess the performance of our different estimators.
-Performance is measured by AUC (area under ROC curve), which is more reliable than accuracy in unbalanced data \citep{friedman2001}.
+Performance is measured by AUC (area under ROC curve), which is more reliable than accuracy\footnote{Again, due to data imbalance, a trivial estimator that always predicts $0$ (low diabetes risk) achieves 87\% accuracy, since 87\% of patients will not be diagnosed with diabetes.
+A decision-maker would prefer an estimator that minimizes false positives while maintaining some baseline true positive rate (i.e., identifying most diabetic patients).} in imbalanced data \citep{friedman2001}.
 We average our results over 100 trials, where we randomly draw our training and test sets in each iteration.

 \textit{Results:} Figure \ref{fig:diabetes-res} shows the average performance on a held-out test set (error bars represent 95\% confidence intervals).
 We see that the joint estimator performs the best by a significant margin.